Family care for an older person

 An older person may receive family care over the short or long term.
 Care is regarded as long-term care if it is provided for at least three months, or for at least 14 days in a month.
 Family care may be provided round the clock or for part of the day.
 It may also be temporary.

 For example, on older person may receive short-term family care when their informal carer has a day off.

 An older person may get family care after their needs for services have been assessed.
-The older person, their family members and the service experts of the municipality talk about the situation to find different solutions.
-If they decide that family care is the best choice, the municipality will make a decision on this together with the older person and their family.
+The older person, their family members and the service experts of the wellbeing services county talk about the situation to find different solutions.
+If they decide that family care is the best choice, the wellbeing services county will make a decision on this together with the older person and their family.